 The First Launch is the Sweetest

-I attended a book launch of a friend on a Thursday evening.
-For Calgary in September this was a gentle warm evening – the end of our unusually hot, summer.
+I dropped into the launch for Leslie Gavel’s Dropout: One Family’s Story.
+It was a surprisingly warm evening for Calgary in September.
 The air was hazy from the smoke of not-so-distant forest fires.
-So the night of September 7th was memorable even before I entered the doors of the Memorial Park Library.
+So the night was memorable even before I entered the doors of the Memorial Park Library.
 I climbed the carpeted stairs to the second floor to the auditorium that is now home to Calgary WordFest.

-I know the thrill of that first book launch.
-As I waited in line for Leslie to sign, I was remembering my launch of Separation Anxiety in Red Deer.
+I know the importance of that first book launch.
+As I waited in line for Leslie to sign, I was remembering the launch of Separation Anxiety in Red Deer.